motherjones/story-tools/README.md

 * Replace the working title of your spreadsheet with the headline on your published article
 * Convert private repo to public
-* If you made useful design improvements to the tool, go back to the tool's original repo and make these changes there
+* If you made happened to make useful design improvements to the tool, talk to Tasneem about potentially making these changes to the master version as well.

 ## Coordinating with the newsroom